 - Ends with something they can respond to easily

 These five prompts cover the planning tasks that separate freelancers who maintain pipeline health from those who don’t.
-None of them take more than five minutes to run.
+The total weekly overhead for running all five is under fifteen minutes — and most weeks you’ll run only two or three.

-Start with Prompt 1 this Monday — write your pipeline status in three lines and see what the health check surfaces before the week gets away from you.
+Start with Prompt 1 this Monday.
+Write your pipeline status in three lines and see what the health check surfaces before the week gets away from you.
+For the complete framework behind the Delivery/Discovery/Dormant model and how to structure your weekly planning session, see the Complete Guide to AI Planning for Freelancers.

 Tags: AI prompts for freelancers, freelance planning prompts, AI planning workflow, freelance productivity, pipeline management prompts